 - Enhance hospital and health care system emergency planning and response.

-- Help integrate public and private sector medical planning and assets to increase preparedness, response, and surge capacity of hospitals and other health care facilities.
+- Integrate public and private sector medical planning and assets to increase preparedness, response, and surge capacity of hospitals and other health care facilities.

 - Improve infrastructure to help hospitals and health care systems prepare for public health emergencies.